Cody V biplane

 The Cody V was a single-engined biplane built by the British-based American aviation pioneer Samuel Franklin Cody in 1912.
 It was built from the remains of two of Cody's earlier aircraft, and won the 1912 British Military Aeroplane Competition, with two aircraft being purchased for the Royal Flying Corps.
-It was abandoned after the mid air disintegration of one of the aircraft in April 1913.
+The design was abandoned after the mid-air disintegration of one of the aircraft in April 1913.

 Development and design

-In December 1911 the British War Office announced a competition for a Military aeroplane capable of carrying a pilot and observer for the recently established Royal Flying Corps.
-First prize was £4,000, with the War Office having the option to purchase any of the prize winning machines.
+In December 1911, the British War Office announced a competition for a military aeroplane capable of carrying a pilot and observer for the recently established Royal Flying Corps.
+First prize was £4,000, with the War Office having the option to purchase any of the prizewinning machines.

-The American showman and aviation pioneer Samuel Cody, who had developed a system of man-carrying kites from 1901, built his first aircraft, the British Army Aeroplane No 1 at the Army Balloon Factory at Farnborough in 1908, making its first flight, recognised as the first powered controlled flight in the United Kingdom on 16 October 1908.
-He intended to enter two aircraft into the Military Trials, which were planned to start on 1 August 1912, a monoplane powered by a 120-hp (89 kW) Austro-Daimler engine which had been salvaged from an Etrich Taube which had crashed during the 1911 Daily Mail Circuit of Britain Air Race, and a biplane powered by a 60-hp Green engine, with which Cody had finished fourth in the 1911 Circuit of Britain.
+The American showman and aviation pioneer Samuel Cody, who had developed a system of man-carrying kites from 1901, had built his first aircraft, the British Army Aeroplane No 1, at the Army Balloon Factory at Farnborough in 1908.
+Its first flight on 16 October 1908 was recognised as the first powered controlled flight in the United Kingdom.
+He intended to enter two aircraft into the Military Trials, which were planned to start on 1 August 1912: a monoplane powered by a 120-hp (89 kW) Austro-Daimler engine which had been salvaged from an Etrich Taube which had crashed during the 1911 Daily Mail Circuit of Britain Air Race, and a biplane powered by a 60-hp Green engine, with which Cody had finished fourth in the 1911 Circuit of Britain.

-However, the aircraft was wrecked hitting a tree when landing on 3 July, and on 8 July Cody crashed the monoplane, badly damaging it and killing a cow.
+However, the biplane was wrecked hitting a tree when landing on 3 July, and on 8 July Cody crashed the monoplane, badly damaging it and killing a cow.
 Still keen to enter the competition, Cody used the remains of the two damaged aircraft to build a new biplane, later to be known as the Cody V, using the powerful Austro-Daimler engine.
 This was a pusher canard biplane, with seats for the pilot and three other people in an open cockpit.
-Lateral control was by wing warping and two vertical tails were carried on bamboo booms behind the engine.
+Lateral control was by wing warping, and two vertical tails were carried on bamboo booms behind the engine.